spicybung/DemonFF/README.md

 For detailed instructions and documentation, visit the [Wiki](https://github.com/spicybung/DemonFF/wiki)(Soon for DemonFF).

-## Contributing

-Contributions are welcome!
-If you have suggestions, bug reports, or want to contribute code, please check out the [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.